Non-exponential decay of a collective excitation in an atomic ensemble coupled to a one-dimensional waveguide: atoms coupled to a one-dimensional waveguide

 While we have shown above that the dynamics of a single collective excitation in a one-dimensional chiral waveguide undergoes interesting dynamics, we now turn to the case where the waveguide is bidirectional but the positions of the atoms fluctuate with each realization.
 It turns out that in the limit where the distribution of the position of the atoms is smooth compared to the wavelength, one recovers the dynamics of a chiral waveguide.
 In contrast, the case of an ensemble that is confined within a wavelength shows single-photon superradiance with an collectively enhanced exponential decay of the collective excitation.
 First, we consider the case where the atoms are randomly distributed along the waveguide with a characteristic length scale $\sigma$, which is much larger than the wavelength of the atomic transition, that is $k \sigma \gg 1$.
 The time evolution of the bright state for $N = 100$ atoms can be determined numerically and is shown in Fig.~\ref{fig:pw_bidirectional}.
+For concreteness, we use a Gaussian density distribution with width $\sigma$ and $k \sigma = 1000$, the result is averaged over 100 realizations.
 Interestingly, the dynamics in the bidirectional case are qualitatively similar to the chiral case after averaging over the position of the atoms.
 Even for single realizations of the system the time evolution of the bidirectional case resembles the dynamics of the chiral system in terms of algebraic decay and period of the oscillations.

 In order to understand this observation, we can go to the continuum limit for $N \to \infty $, and introduce again the effective Hamiltonian

 with the field creation and annihilation operators $\Psi^\dagger(x)$ and $\Psi(x)$, respectively.
 Their commutation relations are $[\Psi(x), \Psi^\dagger(y)] = \delta(x-y)$.
 The time evolution of the state